dojo/docs/dijit/Editor.rst

 ====================================================================    ======================================================================
 Action	                                                                Key
 ====================================================================    ======================================================================
-Move focus to the next enabled button in the toolbar.	                arrow right in left to right locales, arrow left in right to left locales
+Move focus to the next enabled button in the toolbar.
+Arrow right in left to right locales, arrow left in right to left locales
-Move focus to the previous widget in the toolbar	                    arrow left in left to right locales; arrow right in right to left locales.
+Move focus to the previous widget in the toolbar	                    Arrow left in left to right locales; arrow right in right to left locales.
 ====================================================================    ======================================================================

 The arrow keys will not work within any optional drop down lists such as ComboBox or FilteringSelect in the editor toolbar until the drop down list of choices has been activated.
 Use the backspace or escape key to clear the current selection in the textbox associated with the drop down.
 When the list of choices is not activated, the arrow keys will move between toolbar buttons rather than within the combobox or select.